asaraog/msds431week5/README.md

 *saraogeeweek5_test.go:* \
 Unit test for Scrape function.
 This testing routine ensures equivalence with expected Titles and URLs from chosen websites.
 It uses a function by others to remove duplicates [(Gosamples 2022)](https://gosamples.dev/remove-duplicates-slice/).

+*items.jl* \
+JSONL output file with URL, Title and Text fields for each website on a different line.

 *Week5* \
 Unix executable file of cross-compiled Go code for Mac/Windows.